sadra-hatami/Electronics-Business-Website/README.md

 ### Is this the same as Business Website?

-No. [Business Website](https://github.com/sadra-hatami/Business-Website) is a multi-page company template.
-This repository is a cinematic electronics store.
+No. [Business Website](https://github.com/sadra-hatami/Business-Website) is a general company template.
+This repository is a cinematic electronics store with motion and a 3D product stage.

 ---